-Have you ever felt a pain radiating down your arm?
+Treatment for Radicular Arm Pain Have you ever felt a pain radiating down your arm?
 An ache that seems to shoot through your shoulder?
 Have you wondered if you have a pinched nerve?
 Actually, the cause is more likely musculoskeletal.
-In my office, I often see patients who complain of pain which travels down the […]Read More
+In my office, I often see patients who complain of […]Read More

-Pinched nerve: We’ve all heard the term, and most of us have probably thought we had one at some point.
+Relief from a Pinched Nerve Pinched nerve: We’ve all heard the term, and most of us have probably thought we had one at some point.
 But what is a pinched nerve, really?
-Dr. Joseph Carfi, a doctor of physical medicine in New Hyde Park, NY, sees a lot of patients who come in with this […]Read More
+Dr. Joseph Carfi, a doctor of physical medicine in New Hyde Park, NY, sees a lot of patients […]Read More

 Almost everyone has had back pain at some point in their life.
 Sports injuries, car accidents, heavy lifting, long car rides, sitting at a desk all day–there’s no shortage of causes.
 Most of the time, the pain is manageable; sufferers pop a few painkillers, maybe throw on some ice, and assume a little back pain’s bound to act up every now and then.